The Quest To Feed Hungry Kids

 This story is part of a bi-weekly series that celebrates people who are reaching across a divide to "build bridges" with those different from themselves.
 The Sparkt Bridges series is made possible with the support of UPMC.

-That's the dilemma facing millions of families right now when it comes to something as basic as food this summer because of the coronavirus pandemic.
+That's the dilemma facing millions of families when it comes to something as basic as food this summer because of the coronavirus pandemic.
 Families count on kids being able to get a healthy meal at school each day.
 With schools closed, many school districts continued to feed students with grab-and-go breakfasts and lunches.

-But when summer vacation started, all that went away, leaving, as most experts believe, a $300 a month hole in the budgets of many struggling families.
+But when summer vacation started, all that went away, leaving, as most experts believe, a $300 a month hole in the budgets of many already struggling families.

 Volunteers like Diane Doyle are working to make sure that children have enough to eat this summer.